haziqAbdullah028/Mask_RCNN-and-Instance-Segmentation/README.md

 ## 🚀 How to Run
 Clone the repository:
 git clone https://github.com/haziqAbdullah028/Mask_RCNN-and-Instance-Segmentation
-cd your-repo-name
+cd Mask_RCNN-and-Instance-Segmentation

+Open the jupyter notebook:
+jupyter notebook Mask_RCNN.ipynb
 Add your input image as car.jpg (or modify the code to use a different name).

-Run the Python script:
-python script.py
-Output:

 Mask images saved in ground_truth/